 Good Scoop has 4 interesting custom flavors of non-dairy sorbet.
 Flavors rotate.
 (Cones are not plant-based.)
 130 G St

 The Davis Coop is doing an AWESOME job carrying things plant-based eaters like–look for the 4 refrigerator cases (cheese, sour cream, cream cheese, “milks”, yogurt, burgers, “meats”) and 2 frozen cases, they have VeganEgg in a specialties shelf, and have pretty much everything you can get in Whole Foods.
 They carry a line of Sugar Plum Bakery cakes, Just Desserts vegan chocolate cake/cupcakes, in addition to other cookies and candy that you’d expect to be there.

 Let Them Eat Cake has at least one vegan cupcake choice daily, new vegan selection comes out on Wednesdays.
 They make special occasion, custom decorated sheet cakes that should be ordered at least 2 weeks in advance.
 310 C St

 Booze and Drinks

 Sudwerk Brewing Co Dock Store – all of the Sudwerk beers are confirmed vegan.
 The Dock is very popular in the evenings, there is frequently a live band with relaxed outdoor seating in what was part of the parking lot.
 It’s fun.
 The restaurant adjacent is NOT vegan-friendly, though they have a hummus plate.
-We recommend stopping by to tell them why you are not eating there even though you came to drink next door.
+Pop Up plant-based fast food is there twice monthly provided by Roaming Spoon.
+(You can find them on twitter and facebook to see dates.)
 2001 2nd St

 Sun & Soil serves organic cold-pressed juices in interesting, healthy combinations that are very refreshing.
 There is coffee, teas, and cleanses, smoothies and freezes, and a small amount of vegan organic food and snacks.
 G St between 5th/6th